Auzlex/The-Computer-Maze-Assignment/README.md

 `git clone https://github.com/Auzlex/The-Computer-Maze-Assignment/`

-Once all the files have downloaded these files in the following order:
+Once all the files have downloaded open these files in the following order:

 1. TheComputerMazeUDPServer.exe – Handles the maze generation and authentication of valid moves